• Skip to primary navigation

 How should I choose among the projects on the site?

-We might provide some general educational material.
-At this point, however, we’re not allowed to provide investment advice.
-If you’re not sure, you should consult with your own financial and investment advisors.
+We might provide some general educational material but we’re not allowed to provide investment advice.
+If you’re not sure about what to invest in, you should consult with your own financial and investment advisors.

 Will I be able to sell my shares?